Observing butterflies in the garden is a great way to learn about them!

-Well, wild flowers, cultivated flowers (perennials and annuals) and even some shrubs are a fantastic start!
-Lilac bushes, blueberry bushes, privets, sumacs, butterfly weed, chrysanthemums, daises, purple coneflower, bergamots, black-eyes Susan, dogbane, goldenrods and even purple ageratum are all flowers/shrubs that will attract butterflies for your observation to your garden.
+Well, wildflowers, cultivated flowers (perennials and annuals), and even some shrubs are a fantastic start!
+Lilac bushes, blueberry bushes, privets, sumacs, butterfly weeds, chrysanthemums, daisies, purple coneflower, bergamots, black-eyes Susan, dogbane, goldenrods, and even purple ageratum are all flowers/shrubs that will attract butterflies for your observation to your garden.

 Butterfly Behavior in the Garden: Basking

 Now that you know the flowers/shrubs that will attract these beautiful creatures, there are now a few things that you can observe about the butterfly while they are in their own natural habitat.
 For instance, did you know that butterflies are cold-blooded creatures?
 This is one of the main reasons why you will sometimes see a butterfly basking under the sunï¿½s heat.

 Butterflies fly at their very best when the air temperatures range from seventy-five all the way to ninety degrees.
 The reason for this is that they do not have to stop and warm their wings up.
 If the winds are cooler, you will often see many butterflies perched on flowers or leaves in the sun, usually laying them flat down and facing upward at the sun so they can get the best exposure.
 This is not the only type of basking that butterflies do, there are a few more.